shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

 2. Under the section heading `Phone and Tablet` click the activity labeled `Empty Activity` and click `Next`.
 3. On the `Configure Your Project` screen, name the application `MyProgressApp`.
 The `Package name` and `Save location` should update accordingly.
 If you wish to save into a different spot, click the folder icon on the right.
 4. Under `Language`, make sure `Kotlin` is chosen from the drop down menu and set the `Minimum SDK` to `API 19: Android 4.4 (KitKat)` to ensure that your application will run on a majority of devices.
 This can be changed in other projects, however, for this project we are going to stick with `API 19: Android 4.4 (KitKat)`.
-5. If you have done the steps correctly, you Android Studio will take you to the main editing window on the `MainActivity.kt` file.
+5. If you have done the steps correctly, your Android Studio will take you to the main editing window on the `MainActivity.kt` file.

 ## Accessing the camera and taking pictures
 1. On the left hand side of the window, you will see `1: Project`.
 You can click this to collapse and open the layout of the project.
 Making sure that the `Project Layout` is not collapsed, ensure in the top left of the panel that `Android` is chosen from the drop down menu.
 This will help simplify what files you need to look at.